 Noise is unwanted sound...

-Barking dogs, loud music, passing traffic, lawnmowers, industrial noise.
+Barking dogs, loud music, passing traffic, lawnmowers, and industrial noise.
 Studies show that over 40 per cent of Australians are disturbed at home or lose sleep because of noise pollution.
 Everyone reacts differently to noise.
 What can be unbearable for one person may pass almost unnoticed by another.
-How annoyed we become depends on the loudness, time, place and frequency of noise.
+How annoyed we become depends on the loudness, duration, location, and frequency of the noise.
 Distinct features of noise, such as screeches or rumbles, are also important

 Noise is measured on the decibel scale.
 Noise levels referred to as decibels on the (A) scale (written as dB(A)) are a good indicator of people’s response to noise.
-State government regulations state that our maximum daily noise dose should be no more than the equivalent of 85dB(A) for eight hours a day.
+State government regulations require that our maximum daily noise dose be no more than 85dB(A) for eight hours a day.
 Permanent hearing damage is likely to occur if this daily dose is exceeded repeatedly.
 Prolonged exposure to noise levels above 85dB(A) can damage inner ear cells and lead to hearing loss.
-At first, hearing loss is usually temporary and recovery takes place over a few days.
-After further exposure, a person may not fully recover their initial level of hearing — irreversible damage will have been done, causing deafness.
+At first, hearing loss is usually temporary, and recovery takes place over a few days.
+After further exposure, a person may not fully recover their initial hearing level; irreversible damage will have been done, leading to deafness.
 The extent of deafness depends on the degree of exposure and individual susceptibility.
 Even brief exposure to very high levels of 130dB(A) or more can cause instant, irreversible hearing damage.

-Taking precaution can prevent hearing loss.
-We make personalized earplugs, whether it is for industrial noise, hunting, shooting or swimming.
+Taking precautions can prevent hearing loss.
+We make personalised earplugs for industrial noise, hunting, shooting, or swimming.
 Just book an appointment with Falls of Sound to take the impressions of your ear so we can make your unique, customised plugs.

 Protection Ear Plugs

-Custom made ear protection plugs are the best solutions if you are serious about protecting your hearing.
-Especially if you find yourself in a noisy environment regularly, like a workplace for instance, because:
+Custom-made ear protection plugs are the best solution if you are serious about protecting your hearing.
+Especially if you find yourself in a noisy environment regularly, like a workplace, for instance, because:

 • They are easy to insert and remove